 The paperwork for all projects which have a research-basis should be taken to Research Services – the Commercial Office handles only non-research-based projects.

 Please see the Research Services contacts page to find the people responsible for the different services provide to the JCU research community.

 The full cost of a project, including direct costs and indirect costs (overheads) should be included in the price charged by the University to a client or funding agency as first preference.

 However, most grants and some contracts will not cover full costs incurred, including Chief Investigator salaries (most grants) or full indirect costs (some government contracts).

-The Grants, Contracts and Consultancies Pricing Calculator can be accessed by clicking here.
+The Grants, Contracts and Consultancies Pricing Calculator should be used to help you accurately price your project.

 The pricing of a project must be approved via Funding Cover Sheet sign-off by: